We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 As you can see, it’s a card that packs a lot of perks, and one you can rack up miles with pretty easily.
 However, like most bank rewards cards, you will lose your precious miles/points if you cancel your card.
 This is different from airline and hotel cards, where the miles are stored in your loyalty program and will not be lost if you cancel your co-branded travel card.
 For example, if you cancel your British Airways card, you won’t lose your Avios miles.
 They will remain in your British Airways Avios account.

 Ok, so you will lose your Arrival miles if you cancel your Arrival Plus card.
 What to do?

 1. Pay the Annual Fee

-Well, if you use your Arrival Plus card enough, it’s worth the $89 annual fee.
-Since you earn 2x points per $1, if you spend just $4,500 in 12 months (to earn 9,000 points, equal to $90 in travel), that basically makes the $89 annual fee a wash.
+Well, if you use your Arrival Plus card enough, it’s worth the $89 annual fee that is waived the first year.
+Since you earn 2x miles per $1, if you spend just $4,500 in 12 months (to earn 9,000 miles, equal to $90 in travel), that basically makes the $89 annual fee a wash.
 That’s not even taking into consideration the 5% rebate on redemptions.